Magnus Barefoot: Establishing authority

-Norway had experienced a long period of peace during the reign of Magnus' father, Olaf.
+Norway had experienced a long period of peace during the reign of Magnus's father, Olaf.
 Magnus may have been present when Olaf died in Rånrike, Båhuslen (southeastern Norway) in September 1093 and was probably proclaimed king at the Borgarting, the thing (assembly) of the adjacent region of Viken later that month.
 When Magnus became king, he already had a network of support among the Norwegian aristocracy.
-Although sources are unclear about the first year of his reign, it is apparent that Magnus' focus was on the west (towards the British Isles).
+Although sources are unclear about the first year of his reign, it is apparent that Magnus's focus was on the west (towards the British Isles).
 Since conditions were chaotic in Norse-dominated parts of the British Isles since the death of Thorfinn the Mighty, this provided Magnus an opportunity to intervene in local power struggles.
 According to some accounts, he made his first expedition west in 1093–94 (or 1091–92), helping Scottish king Donald Bane to conquer Edinburgh and the Scottish throne and possibly gaining control of the Southern Isles (Suðreyjar) in return.
 It is unclear if this early expedition took place, since it is not directly referenced in early reliable sources or the sagas.

 Magnus was opposed by his cousin Haakon Magnusson, son of King Olaf's brother and short-lived co-ruler King Magnus Haraldsson, who claimed half the kingdom.
 Haakon was proclaimed king in the Uplands and at the Øyrating, the thing of Trøndelag (in central Norway).
 According to Førsund, Haakon took control of the entire portion of the kingdom once held by his father (also including the Frostating—the thing of Hålogaland in northern Norway—and the Gulating—the thing of western Norway).
 Haakon secured support by relieving farmers of taxes and duties (including taxes dating back to the Danish rule of Sweyn Knutsson during the early 1030s), while Magnus pursued costly policies and demanded lengthy military service.
 After Magnus settled at the new royal estate in Nidaros for the winter of 1094–95, Haakon also travelled to the city and took up residence at the old royal estate.
-Their relationship became increasingly tense, culminating when Haakon saw Magnus' longships fully rigged at sea.
+Their relationship became increasingly tense, culminating when Haakon saw Magnus's longships fully rigged at sea.
 Haakon summoned the Øyrating in response, leading Magnus to sail southwards.
 Haakon attempted to intercept Magnus by travelling south to Viken by land (over the mountains of Dovrefjell), but he died unexpectedly while hunting in February 1095.